anemu911/hanhbook/_product-management/2019-06-15-interview-questions.md

 I've been working under the title "Product Manager" (mainly with e-commerce and logistics products) for a while.
 Each PM job exposes me to a different variation of PM.
 Overtime, I become more selective of what variations I like.
 With this knowledge, interviewing becomes more fun as I try to decipher what PM variations the company practices.

 ### General questions
-_usually asked during HR round and/or get-to-know section_
+_Usually asked during HR round and/or get-to-know section_
 1. What do you like about Product Management?
 2. What skills do you think a PM should have?
 3. Share a failed project and/or a successful project that you were involved